bemasher/rtlamr/README.md

 ### Feedback
 If you have any general questions or feedback leave a comment below.
 For bugs, feature suggestions and anything directly relating to the program itself, submit an issue in github.

-### Future

- - [ ] There's still a decent amount of house-keeping that needs to be done to clean up the code for both readability and performance.
- - [x] Move away from dependence on FFTW.
-While FFTW is a great library integration with Go is messy and it's absence would greatly simplify the build process.
- - [ ] Implement direct error correction rather than brute-force method.
- - [ ] Finish tools for discovery and usage of hopping pattern for a particular meter.
-There's enough material in this alone for another writeup.